jobrouter/typo3-data/Documentation/Developer/Index.rst

    The locale of the website page.

    Return value
-      The locale (for example, "de-DE" or "en-US") is retrieved from the configured site language field `locale`.
+      The locale (for example, "de-DE" or "en-US").

       .. note::
-         Using TYPO3 v11, the locale might be something like "de_DE.utf8" or "en_US".
-With the introduction of the :php:`Locale` class in TYPO3 v12
-         the locale follows the `IETF RFC 5646 language tag standard`_.
+         The locale follows the `IETF RFC 5646 language tag standard`_.

 .. _IETF RFC 5646 language tag standard: https://www.rfc-editor.org/rfc/rfc5646.html